berthelemy/mark.berthelemy.net/collections/_posts/2013-12-01-elearning-authoring-tool-survey.md

 layout: post
 permalink: /2013/12/01/elearning-authoring-tool-survey/
 tags:
-  - Content development
+  - Content management
+  - Technology
-  - Supplier selection
+  - Learning
 ---
 Over the past few years a number of tools designed to help people author elearning materials have come to the market.